realworldocaml/book/en/foreign-function-interface.md

 The mechanism by which code in one programming language can invoke routines in another different programming language is called a *foreign function interface*.
-This chapter will teach you:
+This chapter will:

-* how to call routines in C libraries directly from your OCaml code.
+* show how to call routines in C libraries directly from your OCaml code.
-* build higher-level abstractions in OCaml from the low-level C bindings.
+* teach you how to build higher-level abstractions in OCaml from the low-level C bindings.
 * work through some full examples for binding a terminal interface and UNIX date/time functions.

 ## The Ctypes library